Katja9127430/Katja9127430/README.md

 - 👋 Hi, I’m @Katja9127430
-- 👀 I’m interested in finance and american tax
+- 👀 I’m interested in finance and USA & Canada taxies
 - 🌱 I’m currently learning how to pay taxies in usa canada
-- 💞️ I’m looking to collaborate on ////
+- 💞️ I’m looking to collaborate on accountan agency in Canada & USA
 - 📫 How to reach me 9127430@mail.ru+ +375291986200 viber, whatsup, telegram, katijanikiforova (skype)

 <!---